-Now the irony of this is that my father had only a 6th grade education.
+Now the irony of this is that my father had only a sixth grade education.
 Neither high school nor college would be his privilege.
 Nevertheless, I hardly ever saw him without a book in his hand.
 He might not have learned much in those six years, but he’d learned to read, and he was never going to take such a thing for granted.

-But you see, the old man wouldn’t read just anything.
+But, you see, the old man wouldn’t read just anything.
 He would only digest those things that were of benefit to him.
 He called them “noble reads.”

 Some time ago now, I decided to read what had so profoundly impacted my father.
 “A successful life is a life that achieves its purpose,” wrote Garesché.
 “Such a life is a happy one.”
-This statement comes from a small book entitled How to Live Nobly and Well.
+This comes from a book entitled How to Live Nobly and Well*.
 It’s a collection of devotional-sized readings, a brief look at some thirty-two timeless principles that can lead one to experience noble living.

 But just what is noble living?

-According to the author, “…it is the leading of a virtuous and upright life, the performance of one’s duties to God and man, the making the most of every opportunity for service…” For my father, however, it quite simply boiled down to this: doing the right thing all the time for the right reason.
+According to the author, “…it is the leading of a virtuous and upright life, the performance of one’s duties to God and man, the making the most of every opportunity for service…” For my father, however, it simply boiled down to this: doing the right thing all the time for the right reason.